-Environmental, social and governance factors are part of our active management investment decision making process as we believe that the companies which have the biggest positive impact are also the ones which provide the strongest financial returns.
+We aim to include environmental, social and governance factors as part of our active management investment decision making process as we believe that the companies which have the biggest positive impact are also the ones which provide the strongest financial returns.
 Therefore, we believe that doing no significant harm (DNSH) is in line with GIB AM's financial objectives, and in the best interest of our clients.

-For our two Article 9 funds, our commitment, and efforts to engage with companies enables us to identify and monitor the PAIs at the fund level.
-The sustainability risks that emerge from the PAIs are considered during the process of portfolio construction, through our systematic integration of environmental, social and governance risks.
-For example, where applicable, we apply exclusion policies and screens, in line with GIB AM's sustainability criteria, flagging companies deriving revenues from alcohol, tobacco, adult entertainment, fossil fuels, weapons, gambling and more, as defined in our 2023 Responsible Investment Policy.
+For our two Article 9 funds, the sustainability risks that emerge from the PAIs are considered during the process of portfolio construction, through integration of environmental, social and governance risks.
+For example, where applicable, we apply exclusion policies and screens, in line with GIB AM's sustainability criteria, flagging companies deriving revenues from alcohol, tobacco, adult entertainment, fossil fuels, weapons, gambling and more, as defined in our Responsible Investment Policy 2025.
 Moreover, the investment teams may avoid investing in companies whose PAI indicators do not meet our required thresholds.
-Therefore, GIB AM's current portfolio already assesses various adverse impacts and for the Article 9 Funds will continue doing so for future investment decisions.

 Furthermore, subject to data availability, our investment teams use an internally developed system to research and monitor the PAI indicators for all managed assets on a continuous basis.
-The GIB AM proprietary research system includes multiple data sources such as company annual reports, regulatory filings, investor presentations, company websites, direct communication with companies, and third-party data providers, including MSCI, Integrum ESG, Clarity AI and CDP.
+The GIB AM proprietary research system includes multiple data sources such as company annual reports, regulatory filings, investor presentations, company websites, direct communication with companies, and third-party data providers, including MSCI and Integrum ESG.

-Actions to address PAIs
+Actions to address principal adverse sustainability impacts